caizhitan/eNutri_Project/README.md

 ## Features
 ### Introduction
 - Nutri web is a web portal meant for doctors and caretakers to access
-- It is made to monitor patient data over time and allow doctors to switch up patient's healthcare plan
+- It is made to monitor patient data over time and allow doctors to adjust the patient's medication & water intakes
 - Automatically reconfigures scheduler and collect data of the patient

-## Design
+## Web User Interface
 <img width="800" alt="Screenshot 2024-01-19 at 5 00 28 AM" src="https://github.com/caizhitan/eNutri_Project/assets/165815210/ed535593-0426-477a-8ed3-5c3f481bbbf3">

-- Simple dashboards for doctors to visualise patient's data to facilitate decision making
+Simple dashboards for doctors to visualise patient's data to facilitate decision making.

 ## Technology details
-- Nutri web is developed using react and WAMP backend
+- Nutri web is developed using React for frontend and WAMP for backend

+# The End.